-The Pacific Gateway Transportation Strategy 2012 - 2020: Moving Goods and People targets \$25 billion in new public and private-sector investment in transportation infrastructure to meet rising Asian demand for B.C.'s and Canada's products, beyond the \$22 billion our government has already committed.
+The Pacific Gateway Transportation Strategy 2012 - 2020: Moving Goods and People targets \$25 billion in new public- and private-sector investment in transportation infrastructure to meet rising Asian demand for B.C.'s and Canada's products, beyond the \$22 billion our government has already committed.
+Over the coming year, we will develop a new 10-year transportation plan that will identify the areas of greatest need for investment as we move into the next decade.

-This investment will directly contribute to the goals of the BC Jobs Plan by creating at least 17,000 additional jobs by 2020.
+This investment is directly contributing to the goals of the BC Jobs Plan by creating at least 17,000 additional jobs by 2020.